jairsan/Speech_Translation_Segmenter/README.md

 ## Quickstart
 1. Prepare your own data files using scripts/get_samples.py.
 You will need also need to define a vocabulary file.
 2. Train a text model using train_text_model.py.
-3. (Optional) Train an audio model with train_audio_model_from_pretrained_text.py.
+3. (Optional) Train an audio model.
 You will need a trained text model, and the audio data files.
-They can be produced with scripts/get_samples_with_audio_feas.py.
+They can be produced with `scripts/get_samples_with_audio_feas.py`.
-4. Segment the sentences, using decode_text_model.py or decode_audio_model.py
+4. Segment the sentences, using `segment_text.py`

-An example of the entire process for the Europarl-ST en-fr corpus is shown in the examples/ folder.
+An example of the entire process for the Europarl-ST en-fr corpus is shown in the `examples/` folder.

 ## Training Data preparation
 An specific file must be prepared for each combination of HISTORY_LENGTH and FUTURE_WINDOW_SIZE.